gregnrobinson/blinkstick-ansible/README.md

 ## Cron Schedules

-Add lines to the `vars.crons` section to create cron jobs on the machine the executes the Ansible playbook.
+Add lines to the `vars.crons` section of `cron.yaml` to create cron jobs on the machine the executes the Ansible playbook.

 ```yaml
 vars: